 We don't rank our waiting list.
 If we end up with unfilled spaces in the class, we will reevaluate our needs at that point and admit students who meet these needs.
 We're trying to create a well-rounded class, and no two years are exactly alike when it comes to how the waiting list process goes.

 How many students are typically admitted from the Waiting List?

 In past years the number has ranged from as few as zero to as many as 100 students.
-But you cannot be admitted to W&L from the waiting list if you don't join it by returning that postcard or registering at the GHQ.
+But you cannot be admitted to W&L from the waiting list if you do not return that postcard or register at the GHQ.

 When will I hear back from W&L?

 That depends on the year.
 There is a chance you will hear from us in late April, but most likely you will not hear from us until after May 1st, which is the deadline for admitted students to reserve their places in the class.
 In the meantime, you should make plans to attend another college and reserve your place in its first-year class, since we cannot assure you that we'll admit any student from our waiting list.

 What can I do to increase my chances of being admitted from the Waiting List?